rithvikpillai/robert_me588/README.md

 - x1 12 V Li-Ion Battery, 3000 mAh (from AndyMark - am-4347)

 <i> Dispenser Sub-system </i>
-- x1 3D Printed 5pc Dispenser Mechanism // Unfortunately, I do not have access to the CAD files for the mechanism but its simple enough to design with reference
+- x1 3D Printed 5pc Dispenser Mechanisms // Unfortunately, I do not have access to the CAD files for the mechanism but its simple enough to design with reference to the chassis and the stepper motor dimensions
 - x1 28BYJ-48 Stepper Motor
 - x1 ULN2003 Stepper Motor Driver
 - x1 TCS34725 Color Sensor